 This website serves as the professional platform for Nathan Braccio.
-Nathan is a PhD candidate at the University of Connecticut and studies the links between geography and identity in 17th-century new England.
-Nathan’s current project is his dissertation, tentatively titled “Parallel Landscapes: Algonquian and English Spatial Understandings of New England, 1500-1700.”
+Nathan received his PhD from the University of Connecticut in April 2020 and studies the links between geography and identity in 17th-century new England.
+Nathan is currently working on turning his dissertation into a monograph, tentatively titled “Parallel Landscapes: Algonquian and English Spatial Understandings of New England, 1500-1700.”
 Part of this project involves the creation of analytical maps using GIS software.

 A full list of Nathan’s accomplishments can be found in his C.V.